rotarybean/315MHzTx-APIWebUI/README.md

 # 315MHzTx-APIWebUI
-A simple API WebUI package for sending 315MHz commands via a Tx-enabled RaspberryPi
+An API WebUI package for sending 315MHz commands via a Tx-enabled RaspberryPi

 Using an RTL-SDR dongle and Universal Radio Hacker software from @jopohl/urh, I captured and recorded 315MHz radio signals from a transmitter.
 I needed these signals to be transmittable via WebUI commands or via commands with my locally-hosted Oobabooga LLM server.